Exact solution of TASEP and variants with inhomogeneous speeds and memory lengths: Explicit biorthogonalization scheme

 The first term inside the parenthesis is the probability that the walk $\Bpl_m$ goes from $\eta$ at time $0$ to $z$ at time $n$ and that it is above $y_{k}$ at time $k-1$, while the second term is the probability that the same happens and that the walk hits goes above $\vec y$ again after time $k-1$.
 The difference is thus the probability that the walk goes from $\eta$ to $z$, goes above $y_{k}$ at time $k-1$ and stays below $\vec y$ after that, so the sum in $k$ is nothing but last hitting time decomposition of $\pp_{B_0=\eta}(B_n=z,\,\taupl<n)$, which is exactly the left hand side of \eqref{eq:toshow2} with $\barQpl_{(\taupl,n]}$ replaced by $\Qpl_{(\taupl,n]}$.
 This yields the desired identity.

-\begin{rem} \leavevmode \begin{enumerate}[label=(\alph*)] \item The scheme which we have used to prove the theorem is slightly more complicated than the one used for \cite[Thm.~5.15]{TASEPgeneral}, due to the inhomogeneous speeds $v_i$ and, particularly, the inhomogeneous values of $\kappa_i$.
-Besides the necessary additional care needed when performing manipulations with the hitting probabilities due to the fact that the random walk is now time-inhomogeneous, an important difficulty here is that the operators $A_k$ cannot be removed from the kernel \eqref{eq:kernel-second-part} by conjugation, which can be done, and simplifies the argument, in the case when they do not depend on $k$. \item Our proof of Thm.~\ref{thm:kernel-explicit} is based on manipulating the kernel $K^{(n)}(z_1,z_2)$ under the restriction $z_2\leq y_{n}- \kappa_{n}$ and then extending the resulting formula to all $z_2 \in \zz$.
+\begin{rem} \leavevmode \begin{enumerate}[label=(\alph*)] \item The scheme which we have used to prove the theorem is more complicated than the one used for \cite[Thm.~5.15]{TASEPgeneral}, due to the inhomogeneous speeds $v_i$ and, particularly, the inhomogeneous values of $\kappa_i$.
+Besides the necessary additional care needed when performing manipulations with the hitting probabilities due to the fact that the random walk is now time-inhomogeneous and the additional technical difficulties coming from the fact that the space $\V{n}(\vec v, \theta)$ is no longer essentially made out of polynomials, an important difficulty here is that the operators $A_k$ cannot be removed from the kernel \eqref{eq:kernel-second-part} by conjugation, which can be done, and simplifies the argument, in the case where they do not depend on $k$. \item Our proof of Thm.~\ref{thm:kernel-explicit} is based on manipulating the kernel $K^{(n)}(z_1,z_2)$ under the restriction $z_2\leq y_{n}- \kappa_{n}$ and then extending the resulting formula to all $z_2 \in \zz$.
 An alternative derivation of the formula \eqref{eq:kernel-explicit} from \eqref{eq:K-schutz}, which avoids the need to work with a restricted variable and then extending, was developed in the proof of \cite[Prop.~4.6]{bisiLiaoSaenzZigouras} in the setting of right Bernoulli TASEP with inhomogeneous speeds.
 The method, which should be applicable in our setting too, uses a clever double induction argument based on proving formulas of the type \eqref{eq:kernel-explicit} for some intermediate kernels. \end{enumerate} \end{rem}